jacob1st/Pygame_Shape_Game/README.md

 # Pygame_Shape_Game

+Short clip of the game.
+-

 ![screen-gif](./readme/shape_game_animation.gif)

 (The quality of the gif isn't the greatest)

-A game written with pygame where you jump around avoiding enemies It's not completely finished, but it's close enough to post.
+A game written with pygame where you jump around avoiding enemies.
+It's not completely finished, but it's close enough to post.

 I wanted to learn about pygame to compare it with tkinter and while I probably won't go into game development, it's a really exciting and entertaining way to build up my programming skills.